reena4jan/reena4jan/README.md

 I'm a Mathematics student from Central University of Jharkhand.
 I have keen interest in Data Science, Machine Learning, Deep learning, AI.
 - 🌱 I’m currently learning ...Deep learning, Computer Vision.
 - 👯 I’m looking to collaborate on ...
-Software Developement.
+Software Development.
 - 🤔 I’m looking for help with ...
 Machine learning, Deep learning projects in healthcare domain.
 - 📫 How to reach me: ...https://www.linkedin.com/in/reena-kumari-471086118/
 - ⚡ Fun fact: ...